damianhakert/damianhakert.github.io/source/handbook/underperformance/index.html.md

    3. In retrospect, what questions should have been asked to bring awareness and ownership to performance issues?
 For example, "How would you compare yourself relative to your peers?"
 People are surprisingly honest here.

-By using this process, letting people go should not be a surprise to the individual.
+The PIP process should be a discreet and positive interaction between a manager and their direct report.
+Information shared in a PIP should be kept confidential by both participants.
+If underperformance becomes a reason for termination, the individual should not be taken by surprise but the rest of the company should be.

 If a person does need to be let go, work with People Operations to follow the process for [involuntary termination](/handbook/people-operations/#involuntary-terminations) and the [offboarding steps](/handbook/offboarding/).